-In short, Decarboxylation is the process of applying the right amount of heat and time to activate the THC in cannabis.
+In short, Decarboxylation is the process of applying the right amount of heat and time to activate the tetrahydrocannabinol (THC) in cannabis.
 You can’t experience any effects of cannabis (i.e. feel “high”) unless it’s been decarboxylated.

-At Ardent, we build decarboxylators – we’ve spent almost a decade working with laboratories to test and fully understand the decarboxylation process and how it impacts our cannabis.
+At Ardent, we spent almost a decade working with laboratories to test and fully understand the decarboxylation process and how it impacts our cannabis.
 After years of research and fine tuning we were able to produce complete decarboxylation in three easy steps with the invention of the Nova.

 However, properly decarboxlyated cannabis has a number of benefits:

-In its natural plant form, the cannabinoids, including THC, are locked in an acidic form that is not bioavailable to the body’s cannabinoid receptors (the acidic form of THC is THCA).
-THC and THCA are identical in molecular structure, except for a carboxyl group present in THCA but not THC.
-This small difference is actually a big deal; the presence of the carboxyl group prevents THCA from binding to cannabinoid receptors in the body’s brain and nervous system.
+In its natural plant form, the cannabinoids, including THC, are locked in an acidic form that is not bioavailable to the body’s cannabinoid receptors.

+The acidic form of THC is tetrahydrocannabinolic acid (THCA).
+THC and THCA are identical in molecular structure, except for a carboxyl group present in THCA, that is not present in THC.
+This small difference, is a big deal as the presence of the carboxyl group prevents THCA from binding to cannabinoid receptors in the body’s brain and nervous system.

 The presence of THCA in the plant explains why eating raw cannabis does not produce the therapeutic effect or “high” that a patient would expect from ingesting cannabis.
 In order for inactive THCA to become bioavailable THC that can properly bind with the body’s cannabinoid receptors, the carboxyl group must be removed from the THCA, hence the term “decarboxylation.”